How to Boil Eggs in Your Electric Kettle: A Quick Guide

 • Portability - you can easily boil eggs anywhere with an electrical outlet.

 I ended up discovering this when we were staying in a Bali villa that was not well equipped, but like most households in Asia, there was an electric kettle.
-It’s so easy that I’ve been boiling my eggs this way ever since even when I do have a fully equipped kitchen.
+It’s so easy that I’ve been boiling my eggs this way ever since.
+(Even in fully equipped kitchens!)

 Step 1